AndreVizosodaCruz/FE-Exercise/README.md

 # Project Title
-Mosano Challenge
+FE Challenge

 ## Table of Content:
 - [About The App](#about-the-app)
 - [Setup](#setup)

 ## About The App
-Mosano Challenge is an app that allows the users to register their full name, country, and birthday.
+This FE Challenge is an app that allows the users to register their full name, country, and birthday.

 ## Setup
 - download or clone the repository